 - Get them involved in the hiring process.
 Can they re-read the job offer?
 After all, they are the ones who will work the most with the candidate.

 - Offer them a project to manage and the coordination of responsibilities between departments.
-They will gain in experience and create relationships with other teams.
+They will gain experience and create relationships with other teams.

 Create a personal development plan for each employee.

 Define the precise results and behaviors needed to reach the employee’s next level of career path.
 Create measurable goals.
 It is best to tell what percentage (%) of the goal is achieved for the development plan to be effective.

 Avoid generic measures, such as “Support the team for the delivery of reports” or “Deliver such a project in the 3rd quarter and ensure there are no mistakes”.
 These objectives bring little results; they are, in fact, only the employee’s job description, and they do not bring anything very definite.

 Instead, use Objectives and Key Results (OKR) to measure the outcome.
 For example, Google has been using it since its inception:

 Mentor your employees to help them analyze problematic situations.
 Support them in their learning research.
 Get involved when they ask you for advice.